 Running containers

 Docker runs processes in isolated containers.
 A container is a process which runs on a host.
 The host may be local or remote.
-When an you execute docker run, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.
+When you execute docker run, the container process that runs is isolated in that it has its own file system, its own networking, and its own isolated process tree separate from the host.

 This page details how to use the docker run command to run containers.